djeada/Algorithms-And-Data-Structures/src/basic_concepts.md

 <h1>Data Structures</h1>

-A data structure is a representation of the logical relationship that exists between individual data items.
+The term data structure refers to a specific method of organizing data for specific types of operations.
 In other words, a data structure provides a method of arranging all data items that takes into account not just the pieces contained but also their relationships to one another.
 The phrase data structure refers to the method through which data is stored.
+We usually think about data structures without getting bogged down in implementation details of certain programming languages or how data is stored in computer memory.
+This is why abstract mathematical representations of data structures and data types were developed.

 * Primitive data structures: fundamental data structures that operate directly on machine instructions.
 * Non primitive data structures: more complex, developed from primitive data structures.